St Austell: Quakers

 There was formerly a Quaker burial ground at Tregongeeves, just outside the town on the Truro Road.
 It was covered by about 6 ft of earth removed from the building of the new road in the 1960s.
 A high stone wall bounds the remaining acre of land; access can be gained through a wrought iron gate.

 Approximately forty of the headstones from Tregongeeves were removed and are now located at the Friends meeting house in the High Cross Street in St Austell, just below the high wall which surrounds St Austell railway station.
 That meeting house is still in use.

 Sport

+Cornish wrestling

+St Austell has been a major centre for Cornish wrestling for centuries.

+The ancient traditional location for wrestling tournaments was the Bull Ring, behind the stables at the White Hart Inn.

+Other places used for Cornish wrestling tournaments include: